 The Humboldt squid, also referred to as the jumbo squid, is a large species of cephalopods.
 They originate from warm waters in the eastern Pacific ocean but have been seen as far north as Alaska in recent years.

-The sea animal was named after an explorer who toured the area centuries ago.
+The sea animal was named after an explorer who toured the area centuries ago and it is sometimes incorrectly spelt as “humbolt squid”.
 It is also commonly referred to as the jumbo squid because of its impressive size.
 Read on to learn more.

 The Humboldt squid is the largest member of its family, reaching a mantle length of 1.5 meters (4 feet 11 inches).